Shifting abortion laws cause confusion for patients, clinics

 Republican Gov. Kristi Noem, an ardent opponent of abortion, said in a statement that “doctors who knowingly break the law and prescribe these medications to end a human life will be prosecuted.”

+Still, there is concern that the order may be only temporary and the law may again go into effect later, creating additional confusion.

+“It’s terrible for patients,” she said.
+“We are really nervous about what is going to happen.”

 Groves reported from Sioux Falls, S.D.
-AP writer Dylan Lovan contributed from Louisville, Kentucky.
+AP writers Dylan Lovan contributed from Louisville, Kentucky, and Adriana Gomez Licon from Miami.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.